marionbarker/loopdocs/docs/operation/algorithm/prediction.md

 ![Loop's temp basal chart](img/temp_basal_chart.png)

-For example, if the user’s scheduled basal rate is 1 U/hr, and Loop gives a temporary basal rate of 3 U/hr, then it will calculate the expected drop in blood glucose due to +2 U/hr of insulin.
+For example, if the user’s scheduled basal rate is 1&nbsp;U/hr, and Loop enacts a temporary basal rate of 3&nbsp;U/hr, then it will calculate the expected drop in blood glucose due to +2&nbsp;U/hr of insulin.
+Once Loop has enacted a temp basal, the updated prediction assumes that temp basal will continue for the full half hour.
+So in this example, that would be 1&nbsp;U extra spread out over the half hour.
+After 5&nbsp;minutes, when the next BG is received, the prediction, and possibly the temp basal, will be updated.

-Similarly if Loop sets a temporary basal rate of 0 U/hr for 1 hour, then the insulin effect will also be relative to the current scheduled basal rate of 1 U/hr, and Loop would predict the user’s blood glucose to increase by the amount of change from -1 U/hr of insulin.
-If the user’s ISF is 50 mg/dL, then Loop would predict blood glucose to rise 50 mg/dL over the insulin activity duration (6 hours).
+Similarly if Loop sets a temporary basal rate of 0&nbsp;U/hr for 1&nbsp;hour, then the insulin effect will also be relative to the current scheduled basal rate of 1&nbsp;U/hr, and Loop would predict the user’s blood glucose to increase by the amount of change from -1&nbsp;U/hr of insulin, e.g., -0.5&nbsp;U over the next half hour.
+If the user’s ISF is 50&nbsp;mg/dL, then Loop would predict blood glucose to rise 25&nbsp;mg/dL over the DIA.

 Here is a real-world example where Loop is setting many temporary basal rates over the course of the day.
 The light orange bars are the temporary basal rates delivered and the solid orange line is the active insulin at any given time during the day.